Members Only Sign in / Register

 Message from the President

-“AOCDS is extremely proud to represent about 4,200 sworn peace officers in Orange County, California.
-This includes active, extra-help and retired deputy sheriffs, district attorney investigators and public assistance investigators, sheriff-coroner investigators, probation officers and park rangers.
-We go above and beyond to protect our members while they protect the more than 3.1 million people who live here.
-We encourage the community to join us in our mission to make Orange County the safest and most desirable place to live, work and play.”
+"AOCDS is extremely proud to represent about 4,600 sworn peace officers in Orange County, California.
+This includes active, extra-help, and retired deputy sheriffs, district attorney investigators and public assistance investigators, sheriff-coroner investigators, probation officers, and park rangers.
+We go above and beyond to protect our members while they protect the nearly 3.2 million people who live here.
+We encourage the community to join us in our mission to make Orange County the safest and most desirable place to live, work, and play."

 Courier Publication

-The Association of Orange County Deputy Sheriffs publishes a quarterly magazine called the Courier, along with an annual Special Edition Leadership Assessment Results Issue.
-The high-quality, all-color publication features original articles about the sworn peace officers who make up our association and the issues that affect us.
-It highlights AOCDS events and fundraisers, and contains multiple recurring sections, such as Health Hub, Law Review, Insurance Insight, Training Bulletin, Retirement Roundup, AOCDS in the News, Orange County Chronicle, Members to Remember, On the Docket, Member Spotlight, 4 or More, What’s Up with Workers’ Comp and Trivia Time.
-The magazine is mailed to active and retired AOCDS members, as well as elected officials, law enforcement associations across California and our advertisers.
-If you would like to advertise your business in the Courier or you have an idea for a story, please contact Courier Editor Lynda Halligan at Lynda@aocds.org or 714-285-2800.
+The Association of Orange County Deputy Sheriffs publishes a quarterly magazine called the Courier.
+The high-quality, all-color publication features original articles about the sworn peace officers who make up our association and the issues that affect law enforcement.
+It highlights AOCDS events and fundraisers, and contains multiple recurring sections, such as Health Hub, Law Review, Insurance Insight, Training Bulletin, Retirement Roundup, Members to Remember, Personal Injury Protection, 4 or More, and What’s Up with Workers’ Comp?
+The magazine is mailed to active and retired AOCDS members, as well as elected officials, law enforcement associations across California, and our advertisers.
+If you would like to advertise your business in the Courier or you have an idea for a story, please contact Courier Editor-in-Chief Lynda Halligan at Lynda@aocds.org or 714-285-2800.
 We look forward to hearing from you.

 AOCDS Pipe Band

 Would you like to invite the AOCDS Pipe Band to play at your upcoming event?
-We really appreciate you thinking of us.
-Please email us a request as early as possible, including the event name, date, approximate time and location, any other pertinent information and a website, if there is one.
+We appreciate you thinking of us.
+Please email us a request as early as possible, including the event name, date, approximate time and location, any other pertinent information, and a website, if there is one.
 Please indicate whether you’d like the entire band to perform or just a few members.
-Please also include a contact person, job title, email address and phone number.
-We will get back to you promptly to let you know if we are available.
-Please note that we are not allowed to accept payment for our talent services, but we happily accept donations to help cover the cost of equipment, travel expenses and the like.
+Please also include a contact person, job title, email address, and phone number.
+We will get back to you promptly to let you know whether we are available.
+Please note that we are not allowed to accept payment for our talent services, but we happily accept donations to help cover the cost of equipment, uniforms, travel expenses, and the like.

 Please send all requests and inquiries to Lynda Halligan at Lynda@aocds.org.